The Ultimate Guide to HARO Link Building: Strategies and Benefits

 Refrain from writing long paragraphs or using jargon.
 Keep your response short and simple but provide value.
 Aim for 2-3 sentences per answer.

-There are other websites similar to HARO that serves the same purpose—getting earned media coverage for your business or brand.
+There are other websites similar to Connectively that serve the same purpose—getting earned media coverage for your business or brand.
+They all fall under the umbrella term HARO.

 • SourceBottle: Free online reporter outreach service that helps journalists in finding sources with expertise or insights on various topics.

-• #journorequest: This is a Twitter hashtag that shows media requests from various professionals.
+• #journorequest: This is a Twitter (now rebranded to X) hashtag that shows media requests from various professionals.

 • Qwoted: Media platform that connects experts with journalists who need expert commentary, quotes, insights, or opinions for their stories.